-The Six String Nation project is almost as much about photography as it is about history, identity, storytelling and music.
+The Six String Nation project is almost as much about images as it is about history, identity, storytelling and music.
 Each of our contributors is a visual artist in their own right and the look and feel of the project owes a lot to their individual and collective work.

 Doug Nicholson

 Jowi and Doug have known each other since high school and have long shared a deep enthusiasm for all kinds of cultural expressions including music, literature, film and food.
-But it was Doug's passion for photography that eventually propelled him to the prestigious PhotoArts program at Ryerson University in Toronto.
+But it was Doug's passion for photography that eventually propelled him to the prestigious PhotoArts program at Ryerson University (now Toronto Metropolitan University) in Toronto.
+Upon graduation, Doug began his photography career as an ophthalmological photographer at the Sunnybrook Health Sciences Centre where he is now Manager of Digital and Visual Communications.

 Doug and Jowi discussed his being involved in the project long before the guitar was built.
 As it grew closer to realization, Jowi's commitment to making sure the story of Canada embodied in the guitar would be accessible to all Canadians was given shape by the idea to photograph everyone who encountered the guitar in a way that provided a safe and secure environment for that encounter and a record of it that they could share as a memento of the event.
 They agreed that a blank backdrop would put everyone on a level playing field: the banker atop the tower in Toronto and the Innu kid from Sheshatshiu would be photographed in the same way and the experience would be free to the public.